5ghub/5G-NB-IoT/README.md

 3. In Arduino IDE, choose Tools->Boards Manager and install “5G-NB-IoT SAMD Boards”.

 4. Choose “5G NB-IoT (Native USB Port)”

+5. In the Arduino IDE, Choose Sketch->Include Library->Add .Zip Library and select the file 5G-NB-IoT_Arduino.zip

-5. You are ready now to use the Arduino IDE and write the first sketch.
+6. You are ready now to use the Arduino IDE and write the first sketch.